 A film director has many endless job roles on set but the most significant is directing actors and making sure that the best possible performances are given on screen.
-There is not a lot of advice out there about how to go about directing actors for film so I have made a list based on my own experiences (from directing my own films and from watching directors direct).

 I have also read the book by Judith Weston Directing Actors, I do recommend it and it is probably the only book out there on how to direct actors.

 1. Write a detailed background for each character